codescalersinternships/home/internship-dev-2024.md

 ## Week 4

+- Intro to Codescalers and TFGrid Platform
+- How to write a bug report https://www.softwaretestinghelp.com/how-to-write-good-bug-report/
+- Manual Testing
 - Namespaces, CGroups, Docker
-- Intro to TFGrid
-- Terraform
+- The Dashboard and deploying your first machine on the threefold grid)
+- Terraform and deploying your virtual machines machines on the threefold grid)
 - Rust fundamentals
+- Manually Testing the platform

 ## Week 5-end of internship week 10 distributed on teams (sdk-go, zos, sdk-ts, sdk-dart)